Severe Lightening Storm

 • Evacuate the building when advised by the Executive Director or designate.

-• Check evacuation route(s) for damage and debris in the event that evacuation is required.
+• Check the evacuation route(s) for damage and debris in the event that evacuation is required.

 • Expect to clear debris upon exiting.